mathetos/tldrwp/readme.txt

 = Key Features =

-* **AI-Powered Summaries**: Leverages the AI Services plugin to generate intelligent, contextual summaries
+* **AI-Powered Summaries**: Leverages the WordPress AI plugin to generate intelligent, contextual summaries
 * **Automatic Generation**: Creates TL;DR summaries automatically when posts are published or updated
 * **Customizable Display**: Choose where and how summaries appear on your site
-* **Multiple AI Platforms**: Works with any AI platform supported by the AI Services plugin
+* **Multiple AI Platforms**: Works with any AI platform supported by the WordPress AI plugin (OpenAI, Anthropic, Google AI, etc.)
+* **Automatic Provider Selection**: WordPress AI plugin automatically selects the best available provider and model
 * **Clean Integration**: Seamlessly integrates with your existing WordPress workflow
 * **Performance Optimized**: Lightweight and efficient with conditional loading
 * **Developer-Friendly**: Comprehensive action hooks and filters for customization

 = How It Works =

-1. **Install & Activate**: Install TLDRWP and the AI Services plugin
+1. **Install & Activate**: Install TLDRWP and the WordPress AI plugin
-2. **Configure AI**: Set up your preferred AI platform in AI Services settings
+2. **Configure AI**: Set up your AI credentials in WordPress AI plugin settings
 3. **Generate Summaries**: TL;DR summaries are automatically created for new and updated posts
 4. **Display**: Summaries appear in your chosen location with customizable styling